 According to users, you can fix the black screen issues with Diablo 3 by setting Diablo 3 and Diablo 3 Launcher to run in Windows 7 compatibility mode.
 To do that, simply follow these steps:

-- Locate Diablo 3 shortcut and right click it.
+- Locate the Diablo 3 shortcut and right-click it.
 Choose Properties from the menu.

-- Once the Diablo 3 Properties window opens, navigate to Compatibility tab.
+- Once the Diablo 3 Properties window opens, navigate to the Compatibility tab.

 - Check Run this program in compatibility mode for and select Windows 7 from the list of options.